Nucor (NYSE:NUE) Updates Q3 2022 Earnings Guidance

-Nucor (NYSE:NUE – Get Rating) updated its third quarter 2022 earnings guidance on Wednesday.
+Nucor (NYSE:NUE – Get Rating) issued an update on its third quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $6.30-$6.40 for the period, compared to the consensus earnings per share estimate of $7.76.
 The company issued revenue guidance of -.

 Nucor Price Performance

-Nucor (NYSE:NUE – Get Rating) last announced its earnings results on Thursday, July 21st.
-The basic materials company reported $9.67 earnings per share for the quarter, topping analysts’ consensus estimates of $8.91 by $0.76.
-Nucor had a return on equity of 57.78% and a net margin of 21.03%.
-The firm had revenue of $11.79 billion for the quarter, compared to the consensus estimate of $11.59 billion.
-During the same quarter in the previous year, the business earned $5.04 EPS.
-The company’s revenue was up 34.2% compared to the same quarter last year.
-On average, equities analysts anticipate that Nucor will post 29.84 EPS for the current year.
+Nucor (NYSE:NUE – Get Rating) last posted its quarterly earnings data on Thursday, July 21st.
+The basic materials company reported $9.67 EPS for the quarter, topping the consensus estimate of $8.91 by $0.76.
+Nucor had a net margin of 21.03% and a return on equity of 57.78%.
+The business had revenue of $11.79 billion during the quarter, compared to the consensus estimate of $11.59 billion.
+During the same period in the previous year, the firm posted $5.04 earnings per share.
+The business’s revenue for the quarter was up 34.2% compared to the same quarter last year.
+Analysts forecast that Nucor will post 29.84 EPS for the current fiscal year.

 Nucor Announces Dividend

-Several research firms recently commented on NUE.
-UBS Group set a $120.00 price objective on Nucor in a research note on Monday, June 20th.
-Morgan Stanley dropped their target price on Nucor from $121.00 to $115.00 and set an equal weight rating on the stock in a research report on Monday, July 25th.
-Citigroup increased their target price on Nucor to $145.00 in a research report on Tuesday, September 13th.
-JPMorgan Chase & Co. dropped their target price on Nucor from $146.00 to $125.00 and set a neutral rating on the stock in a research report on Tuesday, June 14th.
-Finally, The Goldman Sachs Group decreased their price target on shares of Nucor from $127.00 to $114.00 and set a neutral rating on the stock in a report on Thursday.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and two have issued a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $131.00.
+A number of research firms recently issued reports on NUE.
+Citigroup boosted their target price on shares of Nucor to $145.00 in a research report on Tuesday, September 13th.
+UBS Group set a $120.00 target price on shares of Nucor in a research report on Monday, June 20th.
+StockNews.com began coverage on shares of Nucor in a research report on Wednesday.
+They issued a hold rating for the company.
+Credit Suisse Group decreased their price objective on shares of Nucor from $165.00 to $140.00 and set an outperform rating for the company in a research report on Friday, September 16th.
+Finally, The Goldman Sachs Group decreased their price objective on shares of Nucor from $127.00 to $114.00 and set a neutral rating for the company in a research report on Thursday, October 6th.
+One investment analyst has rated the stock with a sell rating, five have issued a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of Hold and a consensus price target of $131.00.

-In other news, EVP Kenneth Rex Query sold 5,000 shares of the firm’s stock in a transaction dated Wednesday, August 10th.
-The stock was sold at an average price of $141.64, for a total transaction of $708,200.00.
-Following the transaction, the executive vice president now directly owns 76,100 shares of the company’s stock, valued at $10,778,804.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-In other Nucor news, EVP Allen C. Behr sold 3,407 shares of the firm’s stock in a transaction dated Monday, July 25th.
+In related news, EVP Allen C. Behr sold 3,407 shares of the company’s stock in a transaction dated Monday, July 25th.
+The shares were sold at an average price of $122.17, for a total transaction of $416,233.19.
+Following the completion of the sale, the executive vice president now owns 64,087 shares of the company’s stock, valued at approximately $7,829,508.79.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In other news, EVP Allen C. Behr sold 3,407 shares of the stock in a transaction that occurred on Monday, July 25th.
 The shares were sold at an average price of $122.17, for a total value of $416,233.19.
-Following the completion of the sale, the executive vice president now directly owns 64,087 shares in the company, valued at $7,829,508.79.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, EVP Kenneth Rex Query sold 5,000 shares of the firm’s stock in a transaction dated Wednesday, August 10th.
-The stock was sold at an average price of $141.64, for a total transaction of $708,200.00.
-Following the completion of the sale, the executive vice president now owns 76,100 shares of the company’s stock, valued at $10,778,804.
+Following the completion of the sale, the executive vice president now owns 64,087 shares of the company’s stock, valued at approximately $7,829,508.79.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, EVP Kenneth Rex Query sold 5,000 shares of the stock in a transaction that occurred on Wednesday, August 10th.
+The shares were sold at an average price of $141.64, for a total transaction of $708,200.00.
+Following the completion of the sale, the executive vice president now directly owns 76,100 shares of the company’s stock, valued at approximately $10,778,804.
 The disclosure for this sale can be found here.
-Insiders own 0.46% of the company’s stock.
+0.46% of the stock is owned by corporate insiders.

 Hedge Funds Weigh In On Nucor